W E Upjohn Unemployment Trustee Corporation

 Broad Yet Focused Scope: President Horrigan has articulated a strategy to "go deeper" in areas of strength while "going broader" in a disciplined way.
 Applications should demonstrate both depth of expertise and breadth of policy relevance.

 Cross-Disciplinary Welcome: While many awardees come from economics, the Institute explicitly welcomes researchers from sociology, public policy, political science, and related fields.
-Don't be deterred if your primary discipline isn't economics - policy relevance and methodological rigor matter most.
+Don't be deterred if your primary discipline isn't economics - policy relevance and methodological rigour matter most.

-For Dissertation Research Grants: Special emphasis on "policy-relevant work that advances understanding of issues faced by Black, Indigenous, and People of Color (BIPOC) communities."
+For Dissertation Research Grants: Special emphasis on "policy-relevant work that advances understanding of issues faced by Black, Indigenous, and People of Colour (BIPOC) communities."
 Applications addressing equity and racial justice in employment contexts are particularly valued.

 Key Takeaways for Grant Writers